AbdelrahmanDeghedy/2048-Game/README.md

 ### Description

+- It's a game at whivh, we combine numbered tiles in order to gain a higher numbered tile.
+In this game you start with two tiles, the lowest possible number available is two.
+Then you will play by combining the tiles with the same number to have a tile with the sum of the number on the two tiles.

-It's a clone of the famous game: 2048 for the android.
-I created it using HTML, SASS, Javascript.
+- I created it using HTML, SASS, vanilla Javascript.

 ### Installation
 ```